patty-13/30_Days_Deeplearning/README.md

   3. VGG-16(2014)
      [VGG 16 - ppr](https://arxiv.org/pdf/1409.1556.pdf)<br><br>
      ![image](https://user-images.githubusercontent.com/56751154/155656375-630e2bca-dfd9-478f-9cf3-c5ad679622f3.png)<br>
      The main point here is that CNN are getting deeper and deeper.
 This is because the most straightforward way is to increase        the number of layer or size.
 Including 13 convolutional and 3 fully connected layer, ReLU is also used from AlexNet.So In          this:
+     IMPLEMENTATION OF VGG-16: [VGG 16 Keras Implementation](https://github.com/fchollet/deep-learning-models/blob/master/vgg16.py)<br>
      <ul>
         <li>13 convolutional layer</li>
         <li>3 fully connected layer</li>